HKornchanok/ChangeSolver-DP-BFS/README.md

 ## Overview

-ChangeSolver-DP-LCM-BFS is a comprehensive point-of-sale algorithm module that streamlines change calculation using a multi-strategy approach.
+ChangeSolver-DP-BFS is a comprehensive point-of-sale algorithm module that streamlines change calculation using a multi-strategy approach.
 It is designed for high performance and low memory consumption, capable of solving for optimal coin combinations across various input sizes.

 ## Getting Started